Download ccna practice test from SimulationExams.com

 Routing protocols job is to maintain routing tables and route packets appropriately.
 Examples of routing protocols are RIP, IGRP, EIGRP, OSPF.
 Routers can support multiple independent routing protocols and can update and maintain routing tables for each protocol independently.

 Routed protocols are used to transport user traffic from source node to destination node.
 Examples of routed protocols are IP, IPX, AppleTalk.

-are three ways a router learns how to forward a packet:
+44. There are three ways a router learns how to forward a packet: